jufabeck2202/pi-stock-de/README.md

 ## Add new Shop
 To add a new shop, you can simply create a new adaptors inside the `adaptors` folder.

-Add the shop-pages to monitor tho the `websites.yaml` file, and initalize the adaptor inside the `main.go` file.
+Add the Shop URLs to monitor to the `websites.yaml` file, and initalize the adaptor inside the `main.go` file.